The objective of the research was to discover the ontology of cultural evolution in general and cultural change as a specific aspect.

 - Heroes try to profit from their actions intending to occupy a leading role in society based on their deeds.

 In the first case, heroic actions end as part of the history and the heroes and a monument is built after their death.
 George Washington is an example of this case.

 In the second case, heroes enter into a conflict with the establishment of the society and are usually eliminated because they threaten the power.
 Che Guevara is an example of this second case.

-Heroes are individuals who upgrade the transcendence of a society, culture or group and develop their exploits based on their “overwhelming” human aspects that make them natural loners.
+Heroes are individuals who upgrade the transcendence of society, culture, or group and develop their exploits based on their “overwhelming” human aspects that make them natural loners.

-The loneliness resistance of heroes is what allows them to develop their deeds.
-In the hero’s path there are many obstacles to overcome.
+The loneliness and resistance of heroes are what allow them to develop their deeds.
+In the hero’s path, there are many obstacles to overcome.
 Their personal pain resistance is what makes them able to pursue their goals.